Does My Chevy Cruze Need Synthetic Oil?

 No, you don’t have to use synthetic oil in a Chevy Cruze.
 You can use conventional oil, as long as it meets the specifications outlined in your owner’s manual.
 There are benefits to using synthetic oil, however.

-It can help improve fuel economy and extends the life of your engine by protecting it against wear and tear.
+It can help improve fuel economy and extend the life of your engine by protecting it against wear and tear.

 Can a Chevy Cruze Take Regular Oil?